sriramanvellingiri/aws-cdk-templates/README.md

 ## Generate the cdk project

+The below command will generate the project with typescript.

 ```
 cdk init app --language typescript
 ```

-## Generate the bootstap files to the CDK
+## Generate the bootstap templates in AWS Cloudformation

 ```
 cdk bootstrap

 ```

-## Deplopy the code and transform to to the AWS
+## Deploy the code and transform the code to a infrastructure in AWS

 ```
-cdk bootstrap
+cdk deploy
 ```